NathanWong1106/d58-final-project/load_balancer/README.md

 ### Setup
 This folder should be mounted as a volume (or copied) into the Mininet Virtual Machine.
-They can be found here: https://github.com/mininet/mininet/releases/
+Alternatively clone from this git repository inside of the mininet vm.
+Mininet VM can be found here: https://github.com/mininet/mininet/releases/

-Once mounted or copied, install the necessary dependencies using `sudo ./setup.sh`
+Once mounted or copied, install the necessary dependencies using `sudo ./setup.sh` (it might be necessary to change permissions to run with `sudo chmod +x setup.sh`)

 ### Running tests
 You should be in the root directory of the project (`load_balancer`)